 The Baylor College of Medicine Intellectual and Developmental Disabilities Research Center (IDDRC) is one of 14 such centers funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development; it is also a member of the Association of University Centers on Disabilities.

-The IDDRC is committed to advancing research in Intellectual and Developmental Disabilities in order to contribute to the resolution of many of the problems encountered by individuals with IDD and their families.
-The goals of the center are to identify as many causes as possible of mental retardation and disability, to prevent these disorders, and to provide interventional schemes that can improve the quality of life of affected individuals and their disability whenever possible.
+The IDDRC is committed to advancing research in intellectual and developmental disabilities in order to contribute to the resolution of many of the problems encountered by individuals with these disorders and their families.
+The goals of the center are to identify as many causes as possible of intellectual and developmental disabilities, to prevent these disorders, and to provide interventional schemes that can improve the quality of life of affected individuals whenever possible.